Local events per location, fed straight into your content engine

 FAQ

-- What is a local events API?
+- What does the local events feed actually do?

 - How is this different from the Eventbrite API or Meetup API?

-- How does per-location geo-targeting work?
+- How does the per-location geographic filtering work?

 - How does deduplication work?